A Holistic Survey of Wireless Multipath Video Streaming: Historical Overview of Video Streaming

 The next widely known and adopted video streaming protocol shown in Figure~\ref{fig:videoStreamingProtocols} is the MPEG-2 Transport System (MPEG-2 TS)~\cite{Information2007Part1}\nomenclature{MPEG-2 TS}{MPEG-2 Transport System}.
 It has been widely used since 1995 in digital broadcasting, mobile broadcasting systems and streaming over the Internet.
-Several standards have also adopted this protocol, such as the Terrestrial Digital Multimedia Broadcasting (T-DMB),~\nomenclature{T-DMB}{Terrestrial Digital Multimedia Broadcasting} the Digital Video Broadcasting Handheld (DVB-H),\nomenclature{DVB-H}{Digital Video Broadcasting Handheld} the Advanced Television Systems Committee (ATSC)~\nomenclature{ATSC}{Advanced Television Systems Committee} and the Internet Protocol TeleVision (IPTV)\nomenclature{IPTV}{Internet Protocol TeleVision}~\cite{yie2016method}.
+Several standards have also adopted this protocol, such as the Terrestrial Digital Multimedia Broadcasting~(T-DMB),~\nomenclature{T-DMB}{Terrestrial Digital Multimedia Broadcasting} the Digital Video Broadcasting Handheld~(DVB-H),\nomenclature{DVB-H}{Digital Video Broadcasting Handheld} the Advanced Television Systems Committee~(ATSC)~\nomenclature{ATSC}{Advanced Television Systems Committee} and the Internet Protocol TeleVision~(IPTV)\nomenclature{IPTV}{Internet Protocol TeleVision}~\cite{yie2016method}.
 MPEG-2 TS is not only a format for fast and reliable packetized streaming delivery but also a format for storage.
 In addition, MPEG-2 TS is fully codec agnostic.
 Since the requirements for on-demand and personalized video delivery over the Internet have dramatically increased, it became challenging for MPEG-2 TS to achieve the high requirements of broadcasting over IP~\cite{lim2014new, lim2013mmt}.
-For example, MPEG-2 TS is not appropriate for UHD delivery over packet networks due to the pre-multiplexing mechanism, not flexible packetization and small-fixed packet size (188 bytes).
+For example, MPEG-2 TS is {inappropriate} for UHD delivery over packet networks due to the pre-multiplexing mechanism, not flexible packetization and small-fixed packet size~(188 bytes).

-The next protocol in the timeline of Figure~\ref{fig:videoStreamingProtocols} is the Real-Time Messaging Protocol (RTMP)~\cite{RTMP}.\nomenclature{RTMP}{Real Time Messaging Protocol} It is an Adobe proprietary protocol standardized in 2002 that was initially developed by Macromedia.
-RTMP is a TCP-based protocol used for bidirectional video streaming.
+The next protocol in the timeline of Figure~\ref{fig:videoStreamingProtocols} is the {Real-Time Messaging Protocol~(RTMP)~\cite{parmar2012real}}.\nomenclature{RTMP}{Real Time Messaging Protocol} It is an Adobe proprietary protocol standardized in 2002 that was initially developed by Macromedia.
+RTMP is typically over TCP and used for bidirectional video streaming.
 This protocol provides the advantage of multiplexing capability but requires flash player plugin.
-All video and audio files must be sent in a Small Web Format (SWF)\nomenclature{SWF}{Small Web Format}~\cite{swf} file to make it able to play with flash player.
-Another disadvantage is that RTMP suffers from not being codec agnostic and for not supporting some newer video codecs, such as High Efficiency Video Coding (HEVC)~\cite{hevc}.
-Yet another disadvantage is that it is blocked by firewalls and not supported by all Content Delivery Networks (CDNs)\nomenclature{CDN}{Content Delivery Networks}.
+Another disadvantage is that RTMP suffers from not being codec agnostic and not supporting some newer video codecs, such as High Efficiency Video Coding~(HEVC)~\cite{hevc}.
+Yet another disadvantage is that it is blocked by firewalls and not supported by all CDNs.